foglar/OV2024/README.md

 - `main.py` - runs astrometry for each observation from both observatories in file tree
 - `coordinates.py` - converts coordinates from pixels to **ra** and **dec**
 - `trajectory.py` - calculates meteor trajectory

+## Usage

+## Meteor calculation

+Meteor calculation is handled by the `trajectory.py` code using the `Meteor` class.

+### Performing calculations

+The calculation can be performed automatically - when requesting specific data about the meteor (e. g. the radiant), the Meteor instance will perform all the required calculations to calculate the requested data. (e. g. the `Meteor.get_radiant function` will calculate the radiant), or manually, by using the specific function (e. g. `Meteor.calculate_radiant`).

 [astrometryapi]: https://nova.astrometry.net/api_help
 [conda]: https://www.anaconda.com/download/